RahulBabukuttan/portfolio/index.md

 # Admission
 * This is an extensive program to discover and Unlock Your Mathematical Potential
-* Provide Home visits at your location
+* Provide Home visits @ your location
-* One to one classes for home visits @ your location
 * Small size Batches: We believe in quality over quantity.
 That's why we keep our class sizes small to max 4 to ensure that each student receives the attention and support they deserve.
+Address: Near Spandana Hospital, Sompura Gate, Sarjapura
 * 3 Slots per academic year
 * Admission closes by Feb/March month every academic year
 * For advance booking **call or watsapp 9538072190**